venu0245/Linux/nfs.md

   showmount -e 192.168.10.60

   ```
     Export list for 192.168.10.60:
      /nfs (everyone)
   ```

 * create a directory name as </nfscl
-* it seems when server upload a data from client can be recieve the data from server .mkdir /nfsc
+* it seems when server upload a data to client can be recieve the data from server .mkdir /nfsc
   .mount -t nfs 192.168.10.60:/nfs /nfscl
   .mount |tail -4